FritscheLab/practical-genai-coding-guide/docs/templates/RedTeamingPromptExample.md

 ~~~
 <Insert Your LLM-Generated Code>
 ~~~
-Adopt a critical stance.
+Adopt a "not impressed" stance.
 List up to 10 potential problems, including:
 - Logical errors or edge cases not handled
 - Performance inefficiencies
 - Data quality assumptions that might not hold